cloe-org/cloelike/.github/pull_request_template.md

 ### ✅ PR Checklist for Developers

 - [ ] I have titled this PR before merging as "gh-#:", where "#" represents the task it closes
-- [ ] My code follows the repository's coding style
+- [ ] I have run locally pre-commit using `pre-commit run --all-files`
 - [ ] I have tested my changes locally
 - [ ] No new warnings or errors introduced
 - [ ] I have updated documentation (if applicable)